newlandsvalley/elm-abc2vextab/README.md

 WORK IN PROGRESS

-This is a utility which translates an __AbcTune__ (defined in [Abc.ParseTree](https://github.com/newlandsvalley/elm-abc-parser/blob/master/src/Abc/ParseTree.elm)) into [VexTab](http://www.vexflow.com/vextab/tutorial.html) and hence allows scores to be produced from ABC tunes.
+This is an Elm 0.18 utility which translates an __AbcTune__ (defined in [Abc.ParseTree](https://github.com/newlandsvalley/elm-abc-parser/blob/master/src/Abc/ParseTree.elm)) into [VexTab](http://www.vexflow.com/vextab/tutorial.html) and hence allows scores to be produced from ABC tunes.

 VexTab is a pre-alpha release.
 There are various features of a score which almost any self-respecting tune will require but which currently remain unsupported.
 These include: